glycerine/spin_paxos/README.md

-We've got to maintain and update membership, so delegrating the real work elsewhere just adds dependencies and to my think, is a cheap ducking of responsibility.
+We've got to maintain and update membership, so delegrating the real work elsewhere just adds dependencies and to my thinking, is a cheap ducking of responsibility.
 Raft actually has an integrated, sane, proven approach to reconfiguration.
 Sane reconfig isn't a